vierge-noire/cakephp-test-suite-light/README.md

 Not the that the statistic tool does not perform any query in the database.
 It uses information that is being gathered regardless of its actvation.
 It has no significant impact on the overall speed of your tests.

-***Note: you should not add the [CakePHP native listener](https://book.cakephp.org/3/en/development/testing.html#phpunit-configuration)*** to your `phpunit.xml` file.
-Only one listener is required, which is the one described in the section *Installation*.

 ## Authors
 * Juan Pablo Ramirez